NicolasNeubauer/noobhour_modules/README.md

 lets you dial in a constant value via *abs* (-5V..5V).
 Once you provide an input, you can offset it using *abs* and attenuate it via *att*, which is an "attenuverter" i.e. also lets you invert the signal as its value can be set from -1 to 1.
+Outputs are clipped to -10V..10V.

 ### Signal selection